nouj341/INSTA341/Meetings.md

 ## Meetings logs:

 * January 30th 2020:
-     * Submitted the contenets of the first two meetings
+     * Submitted the contents of the first two meetings
      * Format the md file

 * February 1st 2020: